Skip to content

 The model is not a human.
 It has tools it can use.

-Core solution: tool-assisted detection + model judgment.
+Engineering solution: tool-assisted detection + model judgment.
 For checklist items with clear syntactic features, have the model first do a mechanical grep scan, then do semantic confirmation on HIT results.
 Only genuinely reasoning-heavy semantic items get full model analysis.

 Execution Flow (Step by Step)